 At the end of your tour, it’s well worth taking the time to wander through the city.
-The Canterbury Museum has free entry, and you can also visit a moving memorial to those who lost their lives.
+The Canterbury Museum has free entry, and you can also visit a moving memorial to those who lost their lives in the Christchurch earthquake.

 Intercity Buses provide services to Christchurch from the following popular destinations (rough times in brackets): Kaikoura (3 hours); Mt Cook (5 hours); Picton (6 hours) and Queenstown (8 hours + with the option to spend a bit of time in Mt Cook).
 Further transfers are available from these locations.
-See the Intercity website for a full list of their services and bus pass options.
+Use the tool below to search for specific journeys or click through to the Intercity home page to find out more about flexible passes and day trips.
 To get between Christchurch and the west coast, the Kiwi Rail Tranzalpine Scenic Train to/from Greymouth is your best bet.
 It takes just over 4 hours, the scenery is fantastic and there’s plenty of interesting commentary too.

 I was a guest of Welcome Aboard as part of my partnership with 100% Pure New Zealand.
 They did not request that I write a favourable review and any opinions expressed here are my own.